lukedawe/recipes/sweet/tropical-smoothie-bowl.md

 This is for use with the Ninja Creami.

-You can replace this with any fruit, like a frozen berry mix as in [Summer Berry Smoothie Bowl](Summer%20Berry%20Smoothie%20Bowl.md).
+You can replace this with any fruit, like a frozen berry mix as in [summer-berry-smoothie-bowl](summer-berry-smoothie-bowl.md).